 We recommend him to pause on some spot in Hyde Park from which he’s I can command the entire picture of carriages, horsemen and foot passengers in the Park, all eager to push forward in various directions.
 And on the more composed scene of the company, sauntering in the gardens and such a spot will present itself to the intensive observer more than once as he walks through the Park.

 But perhaps the best situation for this purpose is the broad walk at the foot of the base.
-As it may be called of the river, where it falls into a narrower channel, it has been computed, but 50,000 people have been seen taking the air at one time in Hyde Park and the gardens.
+As it may be called of the river, where it falls into a narrower channel, it has been computed, that 50,000 people have been seen taking the air at one time in Hyde Park and the gardens.
 Nor is this a modern practice for this spot has been equally resorted to for 200 years past.”

 Remember the Kings Road I mentioned about being lit by 300 oil lamps during the reign of William and Mary?
 Well, its name changed to Kings old road and then lump road, and then became known as rotten row.
 That’s most probably from a corruption of the French for Kings Road, Rue de Roit.
 But we can’t know for certain.
 What we do know is that rotten row was a fashionable place to ride your horse in London.
 And this famous stretch of road in Hyde Park was notorious for speed demons on horseback.
 In the prologue to his play Pizarro (1799), Richard Brinsley Sheridan wrote: